A Multilevel Method for Self-Concordant Minimization: Further Numerical Experiments and Details

 \subsection{Experiments}

-Here, we turn to numerical comparisons between SIGMA and some popular machine learning algorithms.
-For each problem presented in the previous section, we experimented over real or synthetic datasets.
-To illustrate that the proposed algorithm is suitable for a wide range of problems, we consider various regimes in which we have $m > N$ or $m < N$ (or even $m \gg N$ or $m \ll N$), for more details see \cref{tab: datasets}.
-What follows is a description of the algorithms used in comparisons against SIGMA: \begin{enumerate} \item Gradient Descent (GD) with back-tracking line search. \item Stochastic Gradient Descent (SGD) with step size rule $t_k = \frac{t}{ 1 + \gamma k}$, where $\gamma $ is set to $10^{-6}$ and $t$ was tuned manually depending on each problem. \item Newton method with backtracking line search. \item Sub-sampled Newton method (SubNewton) with back-tracking line search and manually tuned number of samples $|S_m|$ \cite{berahas2020investigation}. \item NewSamp with back-tracking line search and manually tuned number of samples $|S_m|$ \cite{erdogdu2015convergence}. \end{enumerate}
+For each problem presented in the previous section, we experimented over real and synthetic datasets.
+To illustrate that the proposed algorithm is suitable for a wide range of problems, we consider regimes in which we have $m > N$ or $m < N$ (or even $m \gg N$ or $m \ll N$), for more details see \cref{tab: datasets}.
+What follows is a description of the algorithms used in comparisons against conventional SIGMA: \begin{enumerate} \item Gradient Descent (GD) with back-tracking line search. \item Stochastic Gradient Descent (SGD) with step size rule $t_k = \frac{t}{ 1 + \gamma k}$, where $\gamma $ is set to $10^{-6}$ and $t$ was tuned manually depending on each problem. \item Newton method with backtracking line search. \item Sub-sampled Newton method (SubNewton) with back-tracking line search and manually tuned number of samples $|S_m|$ \cite{berahas2020investigation}. \item NewSamp with back-tracking line search and manually tuned number of samples $|S_m|$ \cite{NIPS2015_404dcc91}. \end{enumerate}

-For all algorithms, we measure the error (in log scale) using the norm of the gradient $\| \nabla f_h (\w{x}_{h,k}) \| $ and as a stopping criterion we use either when $\| \nabla f_h (\w{x}_{h,k}) \| \leq \epsilon $ or when a maximum CPU time (in seconds) is exceeded.
-In all experiments below, SIGMA is tuned as follows.
-The Galerkin model is generated by the naive Nystr\"om method and $\w{P}$ is constructed according to \cref{def P}.
-In the following remark we describe how to efficiently compute the reduced Hessian matrix in \cref{definition Q_H} for the three GLMs cases presented previously.
+For all algorithms, we measure the error (in log scale) using the norm of the gradient $\| \nabla f_h (\w{x}_{h,k}) \| $ and as a stopping criterion we use either if $\| \nabla f_h (\w{x}_{h,k}) \| \leq \epsilon $ or if a maximum CPU time (in seconds) is exceeded.
+In all experiments, SIGMA is tuned as follows.
+The Galerkin model is generated by the Nystr\"om method and $\w{P}$ is constructed according to \cref{def P} in each iteration.
+In the following remark we describe how to efficiently compute the reduced Hessian matrix in \cref{definition Q_H} for the GLMs.

-\begin{remark} We clarify that it is expensive to perform the matrix multiplications when computing the reduced Hessian $\w{R} \nabla^2 f_h(\w{x}_{h,k}) \w{P}$ (\ref{definition Q_H}).
-However, since we make use of the naive Nystr\"om method with $\w{P}$ as in \cref{def P}, one need no perform the expensive matrix multiplications associated with the matrix $\w{P}$.
-Instead, it suffices only to sample (uniformly without replacement) the vector $\w{a}_i$.
+\begin{remark} We clarify that it is expensive to perform the matrix multiplications when computing the reduced Hessian $\w{R} \nabla^2 f_h(\w{x}_{h,k}) \w{P}$ (\cref{definition Q_H}).
+However, since we make use of the (naive) Nystr\"om method with $\w{P}$ as in \cref{def P}, one need not perform the expensive matrix multiplications associated with the matrix $\w{P}$.
+Instead, it suffices only to sample (without replacement) the vector $\w{a}_i$.
 To see this, for example, consider the logistic regression problem.
 The reduced Hessian matrix takes the following form